Rebel Highway: Films

-Jailbreakers - Directed by William Friedkin and starring Antonio Sabato Jr., Adrien Brody and Shannen Doherty.

-Cool and the Crazy - Directed by Ralph Bakshi and starring Jared Leto and Alicia Silverstone.

-Reform School Girl - Directed by Jonathan Kaplan and starring Aimee Graham and Matt LeBlanc.

 Soundtrack

 The soundtrack featured contemporary artists covering classic songs from the 1950s.

 Reception

 In his review for Entertainment Weekly, Ken Tucker wrote, "It is the whimsical notion behind the Rebel Highway series to take a group of mostly grade-D exploitation films from the '50s and remake them, with good actors and directors, in the '90s".
 In his review for the Chicago Reader, Jonathan Rosenbaum wrote that the series "is at best a collection of offbeat so-called B-films, though given the state of American movies at the moment this is a much more sizable achievement than it might at first appear–especially considering that the whole system that once supported B-films no longer exists".